-If you’re looking to move to Russia’s capital city, you will need to find accommodation in Moscow and figure out where to live in Moscow, whether you want to be right in the heart of the city or out in the quieter suburbs, plus whether it is better to buy or rent in Moscow.
+If you’re looking to move to Russia, you need to find accommodation in Russia and figure out where to live in Moscow, whether you want to be right in the heart of the city or out in the quieter suburbs, plus whether it is better to buy or rent in Moscow.

-For expats relocating to Moscow, choosing to rent in Moscow can be a feasible solution in the initial period as Russian law tends to be very favorable to tenants.
-Renting an apartment in Moscow allows more flexibility to shop around and research particular areas, but can also help you decide how long you want to stay and whether buying a property in Moscow is a good option, as many expats are on temporary work contracts in Russia.
+For expats relocating to Russia, choosing to rent in Russia can be a feasible solution in the initial period as Russian law tends to be very favorable to tenants.
+Renting Russian apartments allows more flexibility to shop around and research particular areas.
+It can also help you decide how long you want to stay and whether buying a property in Russia is a good option, as many expats are on temporary work contracts in Russia.

 Our guide explains the necessary information for renting in Moscow:

 - Types of Russian apartments to rent